Saint Helena Island (Jamestown, St Helena UK)

 74 °F / 24 °C

-Saint Helena is a volcanic island located in the South Atlantic Ocean, some 4000 km (2500 ml) east of Rio de Janeiro (Brazil) and 1950 km (1210 ml) west of mainland Africa.
+Saint Helena Island is located in the south Atlantic Ocean, approx 4000 km (2500 mi) east of Rio de Janeiro (Brazil) and 1950 km (1210 mi) west of mainland Africa.
 The isle is one of the British Overseas Territories - the dependency of "Saint Helena, Ascension and Tristan da Cunha".
 Saint Helena is the UK's second-oldest dependency (overseas territory) - after Bermuda.

 Saint Helena Island cruise terminal

 Cruise ships to St Helena Island dock (anchor) at Jamestown - port city located on the northwestern coast.

 Next photo shows the RMS St Helena ship approaching Jamestown.

 The following map of the island shows the names of all its locations (bays, points), as well as the names of the surrounding isles.